MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

-- [] - Need some form of diagnostic for 'Average' GetIntersectingEntities() time.
 - [] - Collision detection between entities.
          - Need some form of reserved word to distinguish between drawables and collision zones
 - [] - Allow specifying of constants in some kind of file which can then be referenced in tiled through some convention such as %SOME_KEY%
 - [] - Write some unit tests.
 - [] - Allow overriding of some Entity value DefaultOrigin which allows the automatic loader to determine how much displacement to apply.
-- [] - Fix issue where entities outside 0 < x > mapWidth (same for y) are not added to QuadTree.
-Or replace quadtreeeee
 - [] - Fix bug in Animation class related to 'IsFinshed()'.
 Make IGameDrawable classes expose some form of GetCurrentState() enumeration.
 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.
 - [] - (Bug) Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)